ROT101/learn_something/linux basics/networking/3_networking_exercise.md

-- Test network connectivity to a remote server using ping.
+- Test network connectivity using ping.

-- Securely connect to a remote server using ssh.
+- Securely connect to user:krypton.labs.overthewire.org port:2231 using ssh.

 - Download a file from the internet using wget.